-On March 10, 2018, the law on the introduction of a tax on securities accounts entered into.
-Pursuant to this law, Belgian resident and non-resident individuals are taxed at a rate of 0.15%. on their share in the average value of qualifying financial instruments (such as our ordinary shares and other shares, bonds, certain other type of debt instruments, units of undertakings for collective investment, warrants) held on one or more securities accounts during a reference period of 12 consecutive months starting on October 1 and ending on September 30 of the subsequent year.
-However, the first reference period starts on March 10, 2018 and ends on September 30, 2018 ("Tax on Securities Accounts").
+On March 10, 2018, the law on the introduction of a tax on securities accounts entered into force.
+Pursuant to this law, Belgian resident and non-resident individuals are taxed at a rate of 0.15 percent. on their share in the average value of qualifying financial instruments (such as our ordinary shares and other shares, bonds, certain other type of debt instruments, units of undertakings for collective investment, warrants) held on one or more securities accounts during a reference period of 12 consecutive months starting on October 1 and ending on September 30 of the subsequent year ("Tax on Securities Accounts").

-No Tax on Securities Accounts is due provided the holder's share in the average value of the qualifying financial instruments on those accounts amounts to less than \pounds 500,000.
-If, however, the holder's share in the average value of the qualifying financial instruments on those accounts amounts to \pounds 500,000 or more, the Tax on Securities Accounts is due on the entire share of the holder in the average value of the qualifying financial instruments on those accounts (and hence, not only on the part which exceeds the \pounds 500,000 threshold).
+No Tax on Securities Accounts is due provided the holder's share in the average value of the qualifying financial instruments on those accounts amounts to less than €500,000.
+If, however, the holder's share in the average value of the qualifying financial instruments on those accounts amounts to €500,000 or more, the Tax on Securities Accounts is due on the entire share of the holder in the average value of the qualifying financial instruments on those accounts (and hence, not only on the part which exceeds the €500,000 threshold).